bvz2000/use/README.md

 ##### USE_PKG_AUTO_VER_SEARCH_PATHS

 This is a list of paths where the system will look for use packages that it will auto-version.
-Defaults to `/opt/apps/`
+Defaults to `/opt/apps/`.
+Note: this path may *NOT* overlap with any of the paths in the USE_PKG_BAKED_VER_SEARCH_PATHS variable described below.

 ##### USE_PKG_BAKED_VER_SEARCH_PATHS

 This is a list of paths where the system will look for use packages that have versions baked into their names.
-Defaults to `/opt/use/`
+Defaults to `/opt/use/`.
+Note: this path may *NOT* overlap with any of the paths in the USE_PKG_AUTO_VER_SEARCH_PATHS variable described above.

 ##### USE_PKG_SEARCH_RECURSIVE